How to Build a Trash Can Cabinet for Your RV

 Assemble and install the trash can cabinet

-The final step is to assemble all the pieces.
+The final step is to assemble all the pieces of your hide-away RV trash can:

 - Attach the cabinet door to the tray